Cartus/Automated-Fact-Checking-Resources/README.md

 ![Framework](Figures/framework.png)

 Evidence retrieval and claim verification are sometimes tackled as a single task referred to asfactual verification, while claim detection is often tackled separately.
-Claim verificationcan be decomposed into two parts that can be tackled separately or jointly: verdict prediction, where claims are assigned truthfulness labels, and justification generation, where explanations for verdicts must be produced.
+Claim verificationcan be decomposed into two parts that can be tackled separately or jointly: verdict prediction, where claims are assigned truthfulness labels, and justification production, where explanations for verdicts must be produced.

 ## Datasets
 ### Claim Detection Dataset